Design an optimal storage strategy for your cloud workload

 • Access control: uniform or fine-grained

-• Encryption keys: Google-managed, customer-managed, or customer-supplied
+• Encryption keys: Google-owned and Google-managed, customer-managed, or customer-supplied

 • Retention policy